graphile/graphile.github.io/src/pages/postgraphile/live-queries.md

 more frequent as they're coming from multiple sources.
 Use live queries with care - it's wise to keep the queries as small as possible since they must be recalculated any time anything within the query results changes.

+### Amazon RDS

+Configuring Live Queries on Amazon RDS is slightly different, as it's a managed service.
+(Also note that RDS runs a slightly out-of-date `wal2json`.)

+To set up your RDS server:

+- Go to 'Parameter groups' in the AWS management console and change the `rds.logical_replication` setting to `1`, then reboot your database
+- Connect to the RDS server as your superuser and `grant rds_replication to DB_OWNER;` where `DB_OWNER` is the name of the PostgreSQL role that created your database.